Genymobile/gnirehtet/README.md

 You need a recent version of [adb] (where `adb reverse` is implemented, it works with 1.0.36).

+It is available in the [Android SDK platform tools][platform-tools].

-On Debian-based distros, install the package `android-tools-adb`.
+On Debian-based distros, you can alternatively install the package `android-tools-adb`.

-On Windows, if you need `adb` only for this application, you can just download the [Android SDK platform tools][platform-tools] ([direct link][platform-tools-windows]), and extract the following files to the _gnirehtet_ directory:
+On Windows, if you need `adb` only for this application, just download the [platform-tools][platform-tools-windows] and extract the following files to the _gnirehtet_ directory:
  - `adb.exe`
  - `AdbWinApi.dll`